 Please note that for students from outside of the United States, completed applications must be in the Graduate Admissions office at least 6 weeks before classes begin to be considered for that semester.
 GRE and English proficiency scores must be at St. Mary's before the application can be reviewed, and if accepted, an I-20 can be issued.
-International students may be required to be evaluated by English department faculty and may be required to take English classes so that the students can be successful in our classes.
+International students may be required to take English classes so that the students can be successful in our classes.

-Our students should have their own laptop computers that they bring to class and a printer at their home.
-To be compatible with St. Mary's computer systems, check the characteristics of other notebooks computers.
+Our students should have their own laptop computers that they bring to class and a printer at their residence.

-Computer Information Systems (33hrs)
+Computer Information Systems (33 hrs)

 Course # Course Title Hours

-Computer Computer Science Core (15hrs):
+Computer Science Core (18 hrs):

 CS6310 Systems Analysis & Design 3

 CS6320 Files & Databases 3

 CS6330 Advanced Network & Data-Communications 3

 CS6340 Advanced Software Engineering 3

 CS6350 Hardware & Operating Systems 3

+CS6395 Project 3

-Computer Science Electives (9hrs):
+Computer Science Electives (9 hrs):

-CS6185 Internship 1

-CS6285 Internship 2

-CS6315 Artificial Intelligence 3

-CS6325 Computer Graphics 3

-Course # Course Title Hours

-CS6375 Special Topics in Computer Science (May be taken more than once with different topic) 3

-CS6385 Internship 3
+Any other graduate computer science course (other than the core courses) for a total of 9 (nine) credit hours.
+This is typically 3 courses.
+9

-Business E Business Electives (9 hrs):
+Business Electives (6 hrs):

-Any three Any three 3-credit hour BA classes for which the pre-requisites are met.
+Any two 3-credit hour BA classes for which the pre-requisites are met.

-Total hours 33